zachartmann/Tutorial10_Group-1/Report.md

 =======================
 6. Document your proposed workproducts and models *and descriptions*.

+The Collaboration Diagram for Customer emphasises the structure of interactions between the Customer, Relationship manager, Call Management Centre(CMC) and Interactive voice Response unit.
+The diagram defines the role of each object or actor.
+This diagram  follows Customer’s journey from calling the Call Management Centre through to the payment confirmation text for the order.

 ## **Use Case Diagrams**

 ### Use Case Diagram - Outbound Calls